StephenMa88/go-web-hello-world/README.md

 27. Check your rules with the table above.
 Press Ok Twice to finish network configuration.
 28. Now we open mputty portable
-29. Click on the computer icon under the word Server and fill out the data as shared in table below.
+29. Click on the computer icon under the word Server and fill out the data as shared in table below

 Item | Value
 ---- | -----